Francis Agbodeka: Career

-Agbodeka moved to Nigeria in 1978 following his term as Pro Vice Chancellor of the University of Cape Coast.
+Agbodeka moved to Nigeria in 1978, following his term as Pro Vice-Chancellor of the University of Cape Coast.
 In Nigeria, he was put in charge of the History Department of the University of Sokoto (now Usmanu Danfodiyo University) for one year.
-He later moved to the University of Benin where he worked as a professor of history from 1980 to 1986.
+He later moved to the University of Benin, where he worked as a professor of history from 1980 to 1986.

 Agbodeka was a member of the Ghana Academy of Arts and Sciences, and also a member of the Historical Society of Ghana.

 Personal life

 In 1956, Agbodeka married Margaret Liko Nyomi.
 Together, they had three children.
 He later married Esther Tamakloe and together, they also had three children.

-In August 2005 Abgodeka was reported ill.
+In August 2005, Abgodeka was reported ill.
 He died on 29 October 2005.

 Publications

-Agbodeka authored many books and articles as an academic, some of which include:
+Agbodeka authored many books and articles as an academic, among which are: